 Reviewed by Sol Salbe

-Of course when the going gets tough, when the BDS movement is on stronger grounds, Mendes and Dyrenfurth duck right out of the picture.
-On page 42 they quote the first Palestinian imitative for a boycott of Israel
+Of course when the going get tougher, when the BDS movement is on stronger grounds, Professor Mendes and Dr Dyrenfurth duck right out of the picture.
+On p42 they quote the first Palestinian imitative for a boycott of Israel:

 Is any of this true?
 Do the Palestinians have a case?
 The authors don’t tell us.
 Critical or not, the analysis is missing altogether.

-The next cab off the rank is to turn BDS supporters’ factual criticism of Israel into mere allegations.
-My favourite is this: Israeli cosmetics company Ahava, according to its critics, is located on the Palestinian side of the Green Line… And according to them?
+The next cab of the rank is to turn BDS supporters’ factual criticism of Israel into mere allegations.
+My favourite is this: Israeli cosmetic company Ahava, according to its critics, is located on the Palestinian side of the Green Line… And according to you?
 Has anybody ever disputed the location of the plant?
-Don’t the writers have access to any maps to determine the whereabouts of the settlement of Mitzpe Shalem?
+Don’t the writers have access to any maps to determine where about is the settlement of Mitzpe Shalem?

 A similar sleight of hand is used in relation to the better known SodaStream.
-Mendes and Dyrenfurth refer to Scarlett Johansson, “who reaffirmed her promotional role with the Israeli company SodaStream even though ONE of its factories was based in the West Bank settlement of Ma’ale Adumim.”
+Mendes and Dyrenfurth refer to Scarlett Johansson ‘who reaffirmed her promotional role with the Israeli company SodaStream even though ONE of its factories was based in the West Bank settlement of Ma’ale Adumim.
 (Emphasis added).
 One of its factories?
 Like it had 25 as claimed by Michael Danby?
 The entire manufacturing of its home carbonation products is concentrate in a single plant which is in the Mishor Adumim industrial zone.
 There’s a plant in Ashkelon for the production of syrup concentrates but it is much smaller.

 And now for the fibs

 Every book contains errors.
 This one has no exception.
-But they often don’t change the big picture, at most they show that the authors do not know their subject as well as they claim to be.
+But they often don’t change the big picture, at most they show that the authors do not know their subject as well as claim to be.
 So all said and done, it is of secondary importance that 1993 Oslo Peace accords were not sponsored by the US or that Lee Rhiannon was a member of the (Moscow wing) Socialist Party of Australia rather than the [Trotskyist-like] Socialist Party.
 South Africa’s Woolworths is unlikely to sue them for saying that a pig head was left at the Kosher section when it has no such section.
 [The idiots who left the pig head were targeting Jews, they just couldn’t tell the difference between that and the Halal section.)
 Neither Marcelo Svirsky nor the Embassy of Argentina is likely to sue them for saying he was born in Israel.

 But not all mistakes are innocuous as the ones above.

 I can vouch that even though I’m a militant post-Zionist, I had to fill the survey (ironically from a town named after the founder of Zionism in Israel) that I was a Zionist, although I haven’t applied that term to myself for just under half a century.
-By the same token, one of Mendes and Dyrenfurth favourite “anti-Zionist Fundamentalists”, Noam Chomsky, would have also been defined as a Zionist.
+By the same token, one of Mendes and Dyrenfurth favourite “anti-Zionist Fundamentalists”, Noam Chomsky, would have also be defined as Zionist.

 A crucial argument in relation to any academic boycott of Israel is the behaviour of Israeli universities.
 Mendes and Dyrenfurth finally engage with the argument in their conclusion.
 They write:

-“That in 2012, the targeted university’s president, Joseph Klafter, had courageously granted approval to students organisations seeking to hold demonstrations on campus commemorating the Nakba, earning him a nationalist inspired backlash…”
+“That in 2012 , the targeted university’s president, Joseph Klafter, had courageously granted approval to students organisation seeking to hold demonstrations on campus commemorating the Nakba, earning him a nationalist inspired backlash…”